-Prior to the sale of any project land or the execution of a contract for such a sale, this Plan may be modified, changed or amended by MDHA, with the subsequent approval of the Metropolitan Council by ordinance and public hearing.
-After part or all of the project land has been disposed of by MDHA, the Plan, including the provisions specifying the land uses for the Project Area and the requirements and restrictions with respect thereto, may only be modified, changed or amended by MDHA with subsequent approval by the Metropolitan Council by ordinance and public hearing, provided, however, that in no event will the provisions of this Plan be modified in any manner which will adversely affect any as yet not fully developed land in the Project Area that has been sold or leased by MDHA, or as to which a sales contract has been entered into by MDHA, except with the written consent of the then owners of such land or of the parties to such contract, or their successors in interest.
+This Plan may be modified, changed or amended by MDHA or the Metropolitan Council in accordance to the procedures specified in Tenn.
+Code Ann.
+Section 13-20-704.
+Any recommended amendment to this Plan must be approved: (1) by ordinance after a public hearing; and (2) by the MDHA Board of Commissioners.

+In no event will the provisions of this Plan be amended or modified in any manner which will adversely affect any as yet not fully developed land in the Project Area that has been sold or leased by MDHA, or as to which a sales contract or an approved development agreement has been entered into by MDHA, except with the written consent of the then owners of such land or of the parties to such contract, or their successors in interest.